abeeds/Shelvd/TO_DO_LIST.md

         - insert
         - update
         - delete
+    - Triggers
-    - write triggers to count items with specific tags
+        - count how many items have a tag
+            - update count on insert and delete
         - when deleting a type, set the type column for all items with that type to null
 - Front end
     - pages to design:
         - shelves